Karpoori Thakur: Biography

 When Janata Party split in July 1979, Karpoori Thakur sided with the outgoing Charan Singh faction.
 He was elected from Samastipur (Vidhan Sabha constituency) to Bihar Vidhan Sabha as Janata Party (Secular) candidate in 1980 elections.
 His party changed its name to Bharatiya Lok Dal later, and Thakur was elected to Bihar Vidhan Sabha as its candidate in 1985 election from Sonbarsa constituency.
-He passed away before this Vidhan Sabha could complete its term.
+He died before this Vidhan Sabha could complete its term.

 Thakur was known as the champion of the poor.
-He introduced reservation for the backward classes in the Government jobs, in 1978.
-In 1977; Devendra Prasad Yadav resigned from the Bihar Vidhan Sabha and paved the way for Thakur to contest the Phulparas Vidhan Sabha constituency by-election.
+In 1978, Karpoori Thakur introduced 26% reservation model in Bihar, for the backward classes in the government jobs.
+In this layered reservation regime, Other Backward Class got 12%, Most Backward Class got 8%, women got 3%, and economically backward classes (EBWs) from among the upper castes got 3% reservation in state government jobs.
+In 1977, Devendra Prasad Yadav resigned from the Bihar Vidhan Sabha and paved the way for Thakur to contest the Phulparas Vidhan Sabha constituency by-election.
 Thakur won by the margin of 65000 votes, defeating Ram Jaipal Singh Yadav of INC.

 Thakur served as the President of Samyukta Socialist Party.
 He is called a mentor to the prominent Bihari leaders such as Lalu Prasad Yadav, Ram Vilas Paswan, Devendra Prasad Yadav and Nitish Kumar.